qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 whether vector or raster, it is up to you to make sure that they are all in the same coordinate system.

-Note that, due to QGIS's on-the-fly reprojecting capabilities, although two layers might seem to overlap and match, that might not be true if their original coordinates are used without reprojecting them onto a common coordinate system.
+Note that, due to |qg|'s on-the-fly reprojecting capabilities, although two layers might seem to overlap and match, that might not be true if their original coordinates are used without reprojecting them onto a common coordinate system.
 That reprojection should be done manually and then use the resulting files as